pramodkondur/Dataspark-End-to-End-DataAnalytics/README.md

 ## Approach:
 ### Data Cleaning and Preparation
-Check for missing values and handle them appropriately.
+Checking for missing values and handle them appropriately.
-Convert data types where necessary (e.g., dates, numerical values).
+Converting data types where necessary (e.g., dates, numerical values).
-Merge datasets where necessary for analysis (e.g., linking sales data with product and customer data).
+Merging datasets where necessary for analysis (e.g., linking sales data with product and customer data).
 ### Load Data
-Insert the preprocessed data into an SQL database by creating relevant tables for each data source and using SQL INSERT statements to load the data.
+Inserting the preprocessed data into an SQL database by creating relevant tables for each data source and using SQL INSERT statements to load the data.
 ### Power BI Visualization
- Connect SQL to Power BI/Tableau, import the data, and create interactive dashboards.
+ Connecting SQL to Power BI/Tableau, import the data, and create interactive dashboards.

 ### Develop SQL Queries
-Formulate and execute SQL queries to extract key insights from the data.
+Formulating and executing SQL queries to extract key insights from the data.
 These queries should address important business questions and support the analysis steps below.

 ## Analysis Steps: